IBM/intelligent-asset-reference-architecture/docs/Requirements/Non-Functional/Manageability-of-Assets-uploaded.md

-#  Assets - Manageability of Assets
+#  Assets - Manageability of Assets-uploaded